PanagiotisPapavramopoulos/Steve-Jobs-Practice-/README.md

-#Practice HTML / CSS
+# Practice HTML / SASS #

 This is a Responsive Web Page about Steve Jobs

+Technologies: HTML / CSS (SASS)

 Future Updates
 1. Will be added added burger menu with JavaScript